Proposed SEC Rules for Cybersecurity Risk Management: What Investment Advisory Firms Need to Know

 The proposed rule would stipulate that significant cybersecurity incidents would be reportable to the SEC.
 Advisers would be required to submit, promptly to the SEC (typically within 48 hours), the new Form ADV-C which includes questions on the nature and scope of the incident and whether disclosure was made to investors.
 The new Form ADV-C will be submitted electronically and structured as a series of check-the-box and fill-in-the-blank questions to help the SEC enhance examinations and assess trends.

-Firms would be required to disclosure cybersecurity risks and incidents, in plain English, under the proposed amendments on their regulatory documents (e.g., Form ADV Part 2A, N-1A, S-6).
+Firms would be required to disclose cybersecurity risks and incidents, in plain English, under the proposed amendments on their regulatory documents (e.g., Form ADV Part 2A, N-1A, S-6).
 These reporting and disclosure requirements will more directly address cybersecurity risks and incidents and how they may or have already materially impacted the firm's business.
 Firms would also be required to promptly deliver updated disclosure documents to investors following any material amendments to the document.

 Supervisory and policy steps to be prepared